Greatest Hits (Phil Ochs album)

-Greatest Hits was Phil Ochs' seventh LP and final studio album.
-Contrary to its title, it offered ten new tracks of material, mostly produced by Van Dyke Parks, and was released in 1970.
+Greatest Hits is Phil Ochs' seventh album and final studio album released in his lifetime, released in 1970 on A&M Records.
+Contrary to its title, it offered ten new tracks of material, mostly produced by Van Dyke Parks.
+The album was reportedly the lowest selling of Ochs' career.

 Music and lyrics

-Focusing more on country music than any other album in Ochs' canon, it featured an impressive number of musicians, including members of The Byrds and Elvis Presley's backing group alongside mainstays Lincoln Mayorga and Bob Rafkin.
-His lyrics were at their most self-referential and only one overtly political song appeared, "Ten Cents A Coup," which includes an earnest (though comical) spoken introduction strung together from two anti-war rallies.
+Focusing more on country music than any other album in Ochs' canon, the album included members of The Byrds and Elvis Presley's backing group, alongside mainstays Lincoln Mayorga and Bob Rafkin.
+His lyrics were at their most self-referential, with only one overtly political song appearing, "Ten Cents A Coup," which included a spoken introduction strung together from two anti-war rallies.
 The song is an ironic tribute to Richard Nixon and Spiro Agnew, who Ochs wryly suggests are more laughable than Laurel and Hardy.

 Among the self-referential tracks was "Chords of Fame", which warned against the dangers of cult of personality.
-"Boy In Ohio" saw Ochs looking back nostalgically at his childhood and "Jim Dean of Indiana" was a tale of James Dean's life, a tribute to him, written after Ochs had visited Dean's grave.
-"No More Songs" was the most telling of the tracks, as Ochs would release but five more studio tracks in his lifetime after 1970, never completing another studio album.
+"Boy in Ohio" saw Ochs looking back nostalgically at his childhood.
+"Jim Dean of Indiana" is a tribute to James Dean's life, written after Ochs had visited Dean's grave.
+"No More Songs" was the most telling, as Ochs would release only five more studio tracks in his lifetime after 1970, never completing another studio album.